Ramyarajendra/rethink-plaintext-editing/readme.md

 Once complete, please email us a link to your forked repo with clean, tested code.
 We will use Chrome to run it.

 - Rethink Engineering

+## Libraries

+1. react-ckeditor-component
+2. react-ace
+3. react-markdown
+## Functionality

+1. PlainTextEditor : Allows you to edit plain text and also style it.
+2. MarkDownEditor : Allows you to preview your changes done in the markdown editor
+3. CodeEditor : Allows you to edit code.
+Provides variable, line and parenthesis highlighting.

+Save Functionality - Used to save the changes made to the editor until refreshed.
+Updates the data changed along with the last modified date.

+## Limitations/ Enhancement

+1. Persistant storage and state management can be implemented